hujikolp1/rsa_keypair_generator/README.md

 # RSA Public and Private Encryption Key Pair Generator
-This TypsScript program will automatically generate pairs for you based on primes less than 149.
+This TypeScript program will automatically generate pairs for you based the upper bounds prime integer you input, otherwise the upper bound prime will be set to a default of 149, which is computationally inexpensive and should work for most modern browsers in a short amount of time.
-Of course, you can increase this range of primes used but it will take up more computation time and energy.
-To change this range go to ```/src/components/mainFunctions``` and increase or decrease the prime numbers in the file ```genPrimeArr.tsx```.
-Once your encryption pairs are good to go you can use them for encryption and decryption. <br>
+Of course, you can increase the upper bound prime used, and your keypairs will be more secure, but it will take up more computation time and energy.
+Once your encryption pairs are good to go you can use them for encryption and decryption of integers. <br>

+# Roadmap (October 2024 update)
+* Expand encryption and decryption capabilities for use with string data types.
+Achieve this by chunking.
+* Explore other data types to encrypt and decrypt (images, binary files, etc.).
+* Export the RSA functional code into an ES module for use outside of the browser.
+* Achieve the same cryptographic ability as widely used RSA libraries, provide open-sourced education and transparency, and meet standards and protocols (RSA-OAEP: Optimal Asymmetric Encryption Padding).

 ## The RSA encryption and decryption algorithm works as follows:
-You have an unencrypted integer number, say 4. <br>
+You have an plaintext integer, say 4. <br>
 Raise this number to the power of key E, say 5.
 So you get 1,024.
 This is your encrypted number. <br>
 This can be decrypted by raising the encrypted number to D, say 11, and taking its modulus N. <br>
 1,024 to the 11th power is 1.298074214634 e 33, and modulus 14 this is 4. <br>